Most Frequent Sprinkler System Code Violations

 This varies from job to job but here are some of the most common; failure to have a license and insurance, failure to call in line locates before digging, throwing water across driveways, walkways or sidewalks, failure to install a backflow, failure to have that backflow inspected, failing to install a rain sensor, failure to provide a warranty, failure to provide an as-built drawing of the sprinkler system once it is installed, failure to provide a year-round watering schedule and failure to pull permits.

-Do you want to pay for a contractor that cuts corners?
+Do you want to pay for an irrigation systems contractor that cuts corners?
 In the following image, a sprinkler head throws across the sidewalk creating a hazard that you are liable for as the home owner.

 The average home owner probably doesn’t know what most of these violations mean, what the code is for or how to tell when these things are done properly and when they are neglected.
 This makes it easier for the kinds of contractors we are talking about to take advantage.